-- By sending violation notices to landlords, city governments can effectively outsource code enforcement to the landlord.
+By sending violation notices to landlords, city governments can effectively outsource code enforcement to the property owner.
 Why would city officials want to chase down tenants and enforce the laws, when they can just have the landlord do it for them?

-- Landlords are politically easy targets, with no strong union or trade organization defending their interests in city hall.
+Landlords are also politically easy targets, with no union or trade organization defending their interests in city hall.
 There are no political consequences to holding them accountable for tenants’ violations.

-Many so-called “real estate investors” are actually accidental landlords, who end up with a home they have to rent out, whether they were forced to move from a home they lived in or inherited one.
-Or uninformed investors who hop in, purchase a home without making sure they know the ropes!
-(Now is probably a good time to mention our free mini-course on becoming a landlord with 2-4 unit properties!)
+Many so-called “real estate investors” are actually accidental landlords, property owners who end up with a home they have to rent out, whether they were forced to move from a home they lived in or inherited one.
+Or uninformed rental property investors who hop in, purchase a home without making sure they know the ropes!

 How does a landlord avoid this liability, that cities are increasingly putting on landlords?
 How does a real estate investor prevent being held accountable for their renters’ violations?

-- Spell out all tenant requirements and regulations in detail in the lease contract and go one step further, have your renters initial that they understand!
+- Use a detailed lease contract: Spell out all tenant requirements and regulations in detail in the lease agreement and go one step further, have your renters initial that they understand!

-- Make sure that there is language in the lease contract that makes your renters responsible for any violations that they cause that are against any state or local ordinances.
+- Specify tenant liability: Make sure that there is language in the lease contract that makes your renters responsible for any violations they cause, against state or local ordinances.

-- Move quickly when a violation occurs!
+- Serve violation & eviction notices: Move quickly when a violation occurs!
 Do not prevaricate or procrastinate when it comes to responding.
 Include any warning notices from any authority.
 And inspect each rental unit quarterly.
-If lease agreement violations aren’t cured quickly, start eviction procedures.
-Save all paperwork, logs of phone calls, emails and texts.
+If lease agreement violations aren’t cured quickly, start eviction procedures by sending out an eviction notice immediately.
+Save all paperwork, logs of phone calls, emails, and texts.

-- Hire an attorney!
-If you find yourself in uncharted territory, do not go in by yourself.
-Oh, but you do not want to spend the money on an attorney, you say?
-I believe our landlord from Indio, California would have preferred spending even $1,000 on attorney representation than deal with the aggravation and the ridiculous fines she ended up paying by securing a loan from her U.S.M.C.-serving son.
+- Hire an attorney: If you find yourself in uncharted territory, do not go in by yourself.
+Oh, but you do not want to spend the money on professional legal advice, you say?
+I believe our landlord from Indio; California would have preferred spending even $1,000 on attorney representation than deal with the aggravation and the ridiculous fines she ended up paying by securing a loan from her U.S.M.C.-serving son.

-- Join local real estate investment clubs and network.
-Go online and use social media with its vast number of groups devoted to assisting the newbie real estate investor.
+- Join local real estate investment clubs and networks: Go online and use social media with its vast number of groups devoted to assisting the newbie real estate investor.

-There will always be political establishments trying put the blame on the landlord such as last year’s passed law in Portland, Oregon that prevents landlords from hiking up the rent.
-It is laws such as these that can make it a bit challenging to master the maze of landlording.
+There will always be political establishments trying to blame the landlord and property managers such as laws in Portland, Oregon that prevent landlords from raising the rent.
+It is laws such as these that can make it challenging to master the maze of investing in residential property.